giunio-prc/bakerpy/templates/conda/{{ cookiecutter.project_slug }}/README.md

 correctly installed on your machine.

-You can clone the project to your local machine and start developing at your ease.
+You can clone the project to your local machine and start developing at your convenience.
 ```bash
 git clone https://github.com/{{cookiecutter.project_slug}}.git
 ```

-Provide the personal access token.
-You can create a personal access token [here](https://github.com/-/profile/personal_access_tokens)

-Once the project is cloned go to the folder `{{cookiecutter.project_slug}}` and activate the environment with `conda` by running
+Once the project is cloned, go to the folder `{{cookiecutter.project_slug}}` and create the environment with `conda` by running
 ```bash
 conda env create -f requirements.txt
 ```